Section 508 Compliance Testing: Options & Strategies

 Why is Section 508 Compliance for Websites Important?

-Section 508 was designed to ensure individuals with disabilities have equal access to government information.
-This promotes equal access to information for everyone — regardless of their abilities.
+Section 508 was designed to ensure that individuals with disabilities have equal access to government information.

-Beyond being the right thing to do, Section 508 compliance is a legal requirement for federal agencies or organizations receiving federal funding.
+Beyond ensuring equal access, Section 508 is a legal requirement for federal agencies or organizations receiving federal funding.
 Failing to comply can result in legal consequences, which we’ll cover in more detail below.

 Additional benefits of Section 508 compliance include:

-- Enhanced usability: Many accessibility features, like text-to-speech or keyboard navigation, improve the overall usability of a website.
-Adding these features gives users, including those who are not disabled, more ways to interact with content.
+Enhanced usability: Many accessibility features, like text-to-speech or keyboard navigation, improve a website's overall usability.
+Adding these features gives users, including those without disabilities, more ways to interact with content.

 Consequences of Non-Compliance with Section 508